k8ssandra/k8ssandra-operator/docs/k8ssandracluster/README.md

 worker node affinity.

 ## Cluster Configuration
-With the exception of `nodeAffinityLabels` in the previous example the datacenters are configured the same.
-We can eliminate the duplication by declaring configuration at the cluster level:
+In the prior example the datacenters are configured the same except for their `racks` and `nodeAffinityLabels` in particular.
+We can eliminate the duplication by declaring the configuration at the cluster level.

 ```yaml
 apiVersion: k8ssandra.io/v1alpha1